-LOOMO is a Mobile Robot Sidekick, both a self-balance vehicle and a personal assistant.
-LOOMO went on sale in the US market in April 2018.
-Since the launch, Loomo has been integrated into the lives of 30,000+ satisfied customers.
+Loomo is a mobile robot sidekick, both a self-balance transporter and a personal assistant.
+Loomo went on sale in April 2018 worldwide and has been integrated into the lives of 30,000+ satisfied customers.

-LOOMO is a product that can be used both indoors and outdoors, although it already got Voice Interaction, it's hard for LOOMO to receive voice commands in a noisy outdoor environment.
+Loomo has using scenarios both indoors and outdoors.
+Although it already got voice interaction, it's hard for voice commands to work in a noisy outdoor environment.

-There were 2 reasons I thought gesture is a good fit to solve the problem:
+There were 2 reasons I thought gesture is an excellent fit:

-2. Gesture as a Long-distance interaction fits the popular outdoor features scenarios: Follow Me, Take a Photo very well.
+2. Gesture as a Long-distance interaction fits the high-frequency features like follow, take photos very well.

 Goals of Gesture